spesml/spesml.github.io/3_Plugin/09_state_machines.md

 3. the transition's guard, which forms constraints onto properties of the incoming event and the state machine's current state, holds.

-If there are multiple enabled transitions at any point in time, then the state machine is nondeterministic.
+The state machine is nondeterministic if, at any time, multiple transitions are enabled.

 ## How to model

-1. Navigate to function or logical component
+1. Navigate to the function or logical component

-2. Perform a right-click on this component and select *Create Element*
+2. Right-click on this component and select *Create Element*

 	![Create Element](/images/state_machine/create-element.png){:class="img-responsive"}